-This section describes the overall process for the validation and approval of Qualification evidence through PIT, SIT and QT phases.
+This section describes the overall process for the validation and approval of MHHS Qualification evidence through PIT, SIT and QT phases.
 Completion of this section is dependent on a number of future MHHSP documents (which are referenced below as applicable).
 This QA&P will therefore be updated when the dependent source documents are published by the Programme.

-In summary, the high-level Qualification evidence requirements will include:
+In summary, the high-level MHHS Qualification evidence requirements will include:

 PIT DBT1: Evidence PIT DBT1 completion (Section 11.1 PIT Overview) in the QAD to enter QT which will prove specific functional, non-functional and migration-related characteristics of systems and processes.

-PIT DBT2: Evidence of DBT2 testing in order to exit Qualification where applicable.
+PIT DBT2: Evidence of DBT2 testing in order to exit MHHS Qualification where applicable.

 SIT/QT: Participants are expected to complete either SIT or QT, and document evidence in the QAD in line with Section 11.2 SIT Overview and Section 11.3 QT Approach respectively.

-Placing Reliance: A policy for placing reliance is being consulted upon to reduce unnecessary duplication of effort for Programming Participants when completing and evidencing testing as set out in Section 11.4 Placing Reliance Policy.
+Placing Reliance: A high-level policy for placing reliance was approved by BSC and REC PABs in April 2023 and will be further developedi to reduce unnecessary duplication of effort for Programming Participants when completing and evidencing testing as set out in Section 11.4 Placing Reliance Policy.

-Procedural & Governance: All participants are expected to adhere to the processes and procedures of the Code Bodies governing Qualification; evidence for this will be documented in the QAD as set out in Section 11.5 Operational Controls and Governance.
+Procedural & Governance: All participants are expected to adhere to the processes and procedures of the Code Bodies governing MHHS Qualification; evidence for this will be documented in the QAD as set out in Section 11.5 Operational Controls and Governance.

-PIT Overview
+PIT Overview - Applicable to all participants